Kube Controller Manager

-- If node controller stops receiving heart beat from node then the node is marked as unreachable.
+- If the node controller stops receiving a heartbeat from the node, then the node is marked as unreachable.

-- Node controller will waits for 40 seconds before it marked as unreachable.
+- The node controller will wait for 40 seconds before it is marked as unreachable.

-- After the node is marked as unreachable it takes 5 minutes to come back up.
-If it doesn’t it removes the the pod assigned to that node and provisions them to the healthy one.
+- After the node is marked as unreachable, it takes 5 minutes to come back up.
+If it doesn’t, it removes the pod assigned to that node and provisions them to the healthy one.

 The next controller is the replication controller.

-These 2 are examples of controllers managed by Kube controller manager.
-There are many more number of controllers available in Kubernetes.
+These 2 are examples of controllers managed by the Kube controller manager.
+There are many more controllers available in Kubernetes.

-These all controllers packaged into single process known as Kube controller manager.
-When you install the controller manager, the different controllers gets installed as well.
+These all controllers are packaged into a single process known as Kube controller manager.
+When you install the controller manager, the different controllers get installed as well.

 This controller also performs life cycle functions such as namespace creation and life cycle, event garbage collection, terminated-pod garbage collection, node garbage collection, etc.